Pre-Production Overview

 Scout Locations/Lock Locations

-Knowing where you are shooting as early as possible will help with your scheduling, story boards etc. Finding your locations will also allow the director to visualize and be as creative as possible in the space.
+Knowing where you are shooting as early as possible will help with your budget, scheduling, storyboards etc. Finding your locations will also allow the director to visualize and explore the possibilities of the space.
 Remember, have a backup location.

 Casting Your Project

-The casting process is obviously one of the most important aspects of a production.
+The casting process is one of the most important aspects of a production.

 Casting is Step One